Bhart92/onboardjs/README.md

 import { OnboardController, OnboardHint } from "react-onboard";
 ```
 <br/>

+## OnboardHint Component

 After everything is installed and imported into your project you will need to set up your onboarding content using the OnboardHint component.
 The component is used to wrap your custom content.
-The wrapper can contain any kind of content - carousels, images, videos, or plain text instructions.
-Click here for examples on different onboarding content.
+The wrapper can contain any kind of content - carousels, images, videos, or plain text instructions.<br/><sub>Click here for examples on different onboarding content.</sub>

 <br/>